Feyerabend/cc/ch07/addition/signals/README.md

 (DTFT) to the complex plane.
 Where the DTFT evaluates the spectrum only on the unit circle $|z| = 1$, the Z-Transform evaluates everywhere in the complex plane.
-This broader view is the principal tool for *analysing and designing* digital filters, because it exposes properties -- stability in particular -- that are not visible on the unit circle alone.
+This broader view is the principal tool for *analysing and designing* digital filters, because it exposes properties--stability in particular--that are not visible on the unit circle alone.

 *Definition:*